Survey on Neural Routing Solvers: Introduction

 This survey of NRSs makes two main contributions: (1) a unified algorithm-level review from the perspective of heuristics, and (2) a generalization-focused evaluation pipeline.

 \textbf{Unified Algorithm-Level Review } NRSs are inherently heuristic algorithms powered by DL models.
 Building on this understanding, a hierarchical taxonomy of NRSs is proposed from the perspective of heuristics, organized by how NRSs construct or improve solutions.
 This perspective clarifies the relationships among NRSs and highlights their progression from traditional heuristics.
-Furthermore, category-specific insights from heuristics are introduced to corresponding NRSs.
+Furthermore, both category-specific and category-agnostic insights from heuristics are introduced into NRSs to guide further development.

 \textbf{Generalization-Focused Evaluation Pipeline } A new evaluation pipeline is proposed to address limitations of the conventional one, and representative NRSs are benchmarked under both pipelines.
 The key focus of the proposed pipeline is zero-shot in-problem generalization, a critical indicator of current progress in NRSs.
 Results under the new evaluation pipeline reveal that many NRSs are outperformed by simple construction-based heuristics such as nearest neighbor and random insertion, indicating that the conventional evaluation pipeline tends to be overly optimistic.
 In addition, two major challenges in the field are discussed, \ie, in-problem and cross-problem generalization, and related suggestions are provided.